peterldowns/wwikt/README.md

 **5/2 16:11** It's not just me, [NPM is down](https://github.com/isaacs/npm/issues/2409).
 Good to see that I'm not just *really* bad at node.js.
 It really stinks that this happened right as I started trying to do a code sprint.
 I'll try again tomorrow.

+**5/2/ 17:34** Finally got express installed.
+I took a long break and then came back after the NPM people fixed the server.